 - b.
 Is made to a contractor, grantee, or other recipient, if the money or property is to be spent or used on the Alabama Medicaid Agency's behalf or to advance an Alabama Medicaid Agency program or interest, and if the Alabama Medicaid Agency provides or has provided any portion of the money or property requested or will reimburse such contractor, grantee, or other recipient for any portion of the money or property which is requested or demanded. - (2) KNOWING or KNOWINGLY.
-A person, with respect to information, satisfies any of the following: - a.
+Requires no proof of specific intent to defraud, and means a person, with respect to information, satisfies any of the following: - a.
 Has actual knowledge of the information. - b.
-Acts in deliberate ignorance of the truth or falsity of the information. - c.
-Acts in reckless disregard of the truth or falsity of the information.
+Acts in deliberate ignorance of the truth or falsity of the information.

-1 (3) PERSON.
-Any natural person, corporation, firm, 2 association, organization, partnership, limited liability 3 company, business, or trust.
+1 c.
+Acts in reckless disregard of the truth or 2 falsity of the information.

-- (4) MATERIAL.
+- (3) PERSON.
+Any natural person, corporation, firm, association, organization, partnership, limited liability company, business, trust, society, or any other entity with the capacity to sue or be sued. - (4) MATERIAL.
 Having a natural tendency to influence, or be capable of influencing, the payment or receipt of money or property. - (5) OBLIGATION.
-An established duty, whether or not fixed, arising from an express or implied contractual, grantor-grantee, or licensor-licensee relationship, from a fee-based or similar relationship, from statute or regulation, or from the retention of any overpayment.
+An established duty, whether or not fixed, arising from an express or implied contractual, grantor-grantee, or licensor-licensee relationship, from a fee-based or similar relationship, from law, rule, or regulation, or from the retention of any overpayment.